Excel Golf Scores Workbook

 The CoursePar named range is used in the conditional formatting on the Scores worksheet.

-The names are listed on the AdminLists sheet, in a named Excel table.
-Add new names at the end of the table, and the table will automatically expand to include them.
+The names for the drop down are listed on the AdminLists sheet, in a named Excel table.

 On the SummaryALL sheet, a pivot table shows results for all the players - number of rounds, best score, average score, best net, and average net.

-Multi Player: Download the zipped Excel Golf Scores - Multi Player workbook.
+2) Multi Player: Get the zipped Excel Golf Scores - Multi Player workbook.
 The file is in xlsx format, and does NOT contain any macros.